Victorian House Museum

 Fairlawn Mansion is open for daily tours year-round, with the exception of Easter, Thanksgiving, Christmas Eve, Christmas, New Year’s Eve and New Year’s Day.
 There is ample parking available in our paved lot with easy access from Harborview Parkway-Hwy 2/53.
 In addition to tours, we host public events and offer private rental of the mansion and grounds for weddings and other special occasions.

-The 42 room Queen Anne Victorian, featuring a four-story turret complete with widow’s watch overlooking the bay, is a unique and well recognized landmark in the City of Superior.
+The Queen Anne Victorian house, featuring a four-story turret complete with widow’s watch overlooking the bay, is a unique and well recognized landmark in the City of Superior.
 In summer, gardens dot the expansive lawns with traditional flower varieties such as peony, rose, hydrangea and lily.
 Guests are welcome to stroll through the grounds at their leisure and may photograph the gardens and exterior of the mansion.

 The fully restored first floor of the mansion features gilded murals on the ceilings and frieze, a grand entrance hall and open staircase, marble and tile fireplaces, and original leaded and stained glass windows.

 The second floor of the mansion includes access to master bedroom suite, furnished much as it was during the Pattisons’ time in the house.
-The third floor is dedicated to the Children’s Home era from 1920 to 1964, when the mansion served as a home to the less fortunate, and the restoration exhibit, featuring documentation of the extensive work performed during the restoration.
+The third floor is dedicated to the Children’s Home era from 1920 to 1962, when the mansion served as a home to the less fortunate.
+Visitors can also examine an exhibit documenting the extensive work performed during the restoration project.